AdssetsAB/gtm_conversion/Readme.md

 - AdvertiserId: The ID of the advertiser in ACM
 - Send Event: The name of the event to be sent when this tag is triggered and there is an incomming request from a campaign with conversions enabled.
+- Type of ID: The type of ID to be sent.
-- ProductId: The ID of the product in the FEED uploaded in ACM for the campaign.
-If null no product information will be sent.
+- Id: The ID of the item in the FEED uploaded in ACM for the campaign.
+If null no information will be sent.
-- Product viewed or bought: If the product id is set the tag can specify if the event should trigger the bought or the viewed pixel for this tag to be used for retargeting propouses.
+- Interaction: If the id is set the tag can specify if the event should trigger the interaction pixel for this tag to be used for retargeting propouses.
 - DSP Retargeting: Allows the user to specify if the tag should trigger the pixel of the specified DSP for retargeting propouses or should not use any id.

 ## Consents